Last Updated on November 14, 2022 by Matt

 The official range is 25 mi / 40 km on a single battery charge.

-Reports from owners and independent tests are not exactly in line with this claim, with most of the tests averaging around 16 mi / 26 km.
+My tests are not exactly in line with this claim, with most of my tests averaging around 22 mi / 35 km.
 That’s close to the claimed range, and I’ve seen worse cases of over-reporting the range, but it’s still not good enough.

-Now, to be fair, the claimed range will probably be achieved if riding the scooter in a lower speed and for conserving power.
+Now, to be fair, the claimed range will probably be achieved if riding the scooter at a lower speed and conserving power.
 However, most of us will never ride that way.

 Battery, charger